mesonbuild/meson/readme.txt

 builder.py <source directory> <build directory>

-You can omit either of the two directories, and Builder will subsitute the current directory and autodetect what you mean.
+You can omit either of the two directories, and Builder will substitute the current directory and autodetect what you mean.
 This mean that you can do things like this: